sccrn/posts/README.md

 ## Posts

-In this project we're using:
+In this project we're using Coordinators + MVVM and also:
 - RxSwift
 - Alamofire
 - RxCocoa
 - RealmSwift
 - RxDataSources

-To install all these dependencies:
+To install the dependencies:
 ```
 pod install
 ```